guillaumeblanc/ozz-animation/_samples/additive.md

 Additive blending is performed by [`ozz::animation::BlendingJob`][link_blending_job]. ozz::animation::BlendingJob exposes additive layers with the same input as normal blending layers: per joint local transforms, a global layer weight and optional per-joint weights.
 The main differences are that additive blending is done at the end of the normal blending pass, with a different equation.

 The additive (or delta) animation is created by subtracting a reference pose from a source animation. ozz proposes a ozz::animation::offline::AdditiveAnimationBuilder utility to build additive animations.
-It uses the first frame of the animation as the reference pose. fbx2ozz supports additive configuration option to export delta animations from a source file.
+It uses the first frame of the animation as the reference pose. ozz command line tools (fbx2ozz or gltf2ozz) support additive configuration option to export delta animations from a source file.

 Additionally, the sample uses an optional mask to blend the additive animation on the character upper body only.
 See partial blending sample for more details.